 But what if you actually wanted to have the column headings frozen as you scroll down, and the invoice number AND customer name, both of those showing as you scroll across.

 So again, we have a little bit of a challenge.

 Let’s look at the example below.

 If we’re wanting to put a lock against the first two columns and the top 3 rows, what we can do is select a cell below the row we want locked on, and to the right of the columns we want locked on.
 In this example we would select cell C4.

-So once you've done that, then you go to the View tab, Freeze Panes, and then select the top option, Freeze Panes Keep rows and columns visible while the rest of the worksheet scrolls (based on current selection).
+So once you've done that, go to the View tab, Freeze Panes, and then select the top option - Freeze Panes Keep rows and columns visible while the rest of the worksheet scrolls (based on current selection).

 You should now see the little gray lines, and if you scroll down, you will still see your headings, and if you scroll across, you will still have those two columns showing.